Mission | 使命

 Watch a short film (English)

 Pete Gries discusses the launch of the Manchester China Institute.
-This Youtube video playlist includes a two minute introduction and an eight minute extended discussion:
+These videos include a two minute introduction and an eight minute extended discussion.

 Watch a short film (Chinese)